Synerise/ios-sdk/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/Synerise/ios-sdk/blob/master/LICENSE)

-The Synerise iOS SDK is designed to be simple to develop with, allowing you to easily integrate SyneriseSDK software into your apps.
+The Synerise iOS SDK is designed to be simple to develop with, allowing you to easily integrate **Synerise SDK** software into your apps.
 For more info about Synerise visit the [Synerise Website](http://synerise.com).